How to Write a Beginner Information Technology Cover Letter

 - Use bullet points.
 Job hunters tend to think that bullet points are necessary only for writing a resume or CV.
 But you can also add them to your letter.

 Start with an introductory paragraph that determines the aim of your letter.
 Then, add a bulleted list of reasons why you are a perfect fit for the job.
 Start every bullet point with an action word.
-Pay close attention to CV format, sections, and headers.
+Pay close attention to the CV format, sections, and headers.

 This way you will showcase to the prospective recruiter how your work experience and skills make you an ideal candidate for the position.

 - Edit.
-The last but not least tip is to proofread your letter before sending it.
+The last but not least tip is to proofread your cover letter before sending it.
 Check it for any grammar and spelling mistakes, as they can ruin your chances for the job interview even if your resume is impressive and professional.

 Consider asking your friends or colleagues to help you and read through your letter.
 Try your best to submit a strong and error-free cover letter and increase your chances of landing an IT job.